sodadata/docs/soda/integrate-dbt.md

 ## Ingest dbt test results from dbt-core into Soda Cloud

 Every time you execute tests in dbt, dbt captures information about the test results.
-Soda Core can access this information and translate it into test results that Soda Cloud can display.
-You must first run your tests in dbt before Soda Core can find and translate test results, then push them to Soda Cloud. <br />
+Soda Library can access this information and translate it into test results that Soda Cloud can display.
+You must first run your tests in dbt before Soda Library can find and translate test results, then push them to Soda Cloud. <br />

 1. If you have not already done so, install the `soda-core-dbt` sub-package in the Python environment that also runs `soda-core` by running `pip install soda-core-dbt`.
 2. Run your dbt pipeline using one of the following commands:
 * <a href="https://docs.getdbt.com/reference/commands/build" target="_blank">`dbt build`</a>
 * <a href="https://docs.getdbt.com/reference/commands/test" target="_blank">`dbt test`</a>
-3. To ingest dbt test results, Soda Core uses the files that dbt generates when it builds or tests models: `manifest.json` and `run_results.json`.
-Use Soda Core to execute *one* of the following ingest commands to ingest the JSON files into Soda Cloud.
+3. To ingest dbt test results, Soda Library uses the files that dbt generates when it builds or tests models: `manifest.json` and `run_results.json`.
+Use Soda Library to execute *one* of the following ingest commands to ingest the JSON files into Soda Cloud.
 * Specify the file path for the directory in which you store both the `manifest.json` and `run_results.json` files; Soda finds the files it needs in this directory.
 ```shell
 soda ingest dbt -d my_datasource_name --dbt-artifacts /path/to/files